 Cocaine addiction for this very reason can be quite difficult to identify.
 The individual will often be in denial about their problem and believe that they are in control or could stop if they had to.
 They may be able to stop short term but if they are suffering from cocaine addiction, they will, unfortunately, relapse without the right help.

-Help for cocaine addiction
+Help for addiction with cocaine rehab

 There are a range of options available depending on the type of service you are looking for.
 Many people will try 1-1 counselling or local self-help groups.
 On some occasions this support may be adequate but very often, a more comprehensive drug intervention is required.

-There are a range of private cocaine rehab centres across the UK and The Providence Projects is widely accepted as the leading affordable private provider of cocaine rehabilitation.
+There are a range of private cocaine rehab centres across the UK and The Providence Projects is widely accepted as the leading affordable private provider of cocaine rehab.
 Established in 1996, and treating all forms of addiction, The Providence Projects has fantastic success rates in treating cocaine addiction.

 The process really is very simple.
 The Providence Projects offer a free assessment for our cocaine rehab programmes and one of our addiction specialists are always available to take your call and run through the process.